ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-react/platforms.md

 - <a download href="/assets/packages/ionic-react/icon.png">icon.png</a>
 - <a download href="/assets/packages/ionic-react/splash.png">splash.png</a>

+Create an `android` directory under the `resources` directory.
+Download the following images to the newly created `resources/android` directory:

+- <a download href="/assets/packages/ionic-react/icon-background.png">icon-background.png</a>
+- <a download href="/assets/packages/ionic-react/icon-foreground.png">icon-foreground.png</a>

 To generate the required resources and copy them to the native projects, use the following commands:

 ```bash